Notes on the Geography of The United Kingdom: Liverpool

-It's the former Adelphi Bank, designed by William Caroe, who perhaps not coincidently was the father of Olaf Caroe, the last British governor of India's North West Frontier Province.
+It's the former Adelphi Bank, designed by William Caroe, the father of Olaf Caroe, the last British governor of India's North West Frontier Province.

 Liverpool's Queen Victoria Monument of 1910 stands at the end of Castle Street.

 The statue, by the local sculptor C.J.
-Allen, is about as grim as she comes.
+Allen, shows here in a dyspeptic humor.

 Also converging on the town hall but at a right angle to Castle Street is Dale Street, here with the Queen Building, which opens through the archway to a narrow lane leading to the Royal Bank, completed in 1838.